-Backpack: I have a stellar North Face (45 liters) backpack that has been beaten to a pulp by baggage handlers yet looks spanking new.
+Backpack: I have a stellar North Face (45 litres) backpack that has been beaten to a pulp by baggage handlers yet looks spanking new.
 For the purposes of inter-Europe flights, I have occasionally had problems with the size of it, since it is just over the standard carry-on size but 98% of the time, I have never had an issue.
-Because I got spooked that one time, I switched within Europe to a smaller, under the limit size backpack, which is Mckinley brand (26 liters).
+Because I got spooked that one time, I switched within Europe to a smaller, under-the-limit size backpack, which is Mckinley brand (26 litres).
 It is okay, but it hasn’t held up to the North Face standards.

 But enough about the backpack, people say that what’s on the inside that counts, so here is what is inside my sexy bag.

 Note: This is for a two-week trip to a sunny destination (25+ degrees Celsius).
 Some things aren’t applicable to everyone so don’t be stupid, just think.

 - Travel Immunization Record booklet

 - Cash*, credit card, debit card

 - Band-Aids (plasters for those who speak English properly, unlike me)

 - Pain meds: Advil, Tylenol, paracetamol, ibuprofen (pick your poison)